rjanapa/rjanapa/SAP_HANA-Azure.md

 4. It gives you a service level agreement of 99.99%

 If you need to have more control over the database engine, then consider installing the SQL Server engine on an Azure virtual machine.

+<b>High Availability</b><br>

+This refers to technologies that can be used to minimize IT disruptions by ensuring applications and infrastructure is made fault tolerant.